auguwu/Wumpcord/README.md

 - Presence Activity
 - User Typings
 - Guild Invites

+## Commands
+This is the documentation of the Commands API, provided by Wumpcord.

+Inspiration of this framework; courtesy to [discord.js-commando](https://github.com/discordjs/Commando).

 ## License
 **Wumpcord** is released under the MIT License.
 Read [here](/LICENSE) for more information.